 The N-Back task was created in the late 1950’s (Kirchner, 1958).
 The idea behind this task was to measure short-term memory retention.
-It consists of different visual stages presented to the participant (Gajewski et al., 2018).
+It consists of different visual stages presented to the participant (Gajewski, Hanisch, Falkenstein, Thönes, & Wascher, 2018).
 After a stimulus is presented, the participant is asked if it matches a stimulus that was presented n trails before it.
 For example, if the stimulus was presented with letters, and this pattern was shown: A, B, D, A. The participant would have to identify if the ‘A’ was presented three trials back.
 This would be considered a 3-back task because of the number of stimuli in-between the two matching pieces.
 The stimuli would keep being produced, and the participant would need to keep identifying if the same stimuli was presented before.
 This process can be repeated with different difficulties, starting with 1-back, the researcher would just increase the number of stimuli between the two stimuli you would want the participant to match.
 The n-back is scored by the reaction times and percentage correct correlated to those in the same age group as the participant.
 This task challenges the participant because it requires encoding and updating of incoming stimuli while irrelevant stimuli are being introduced (Gajewski et al., 2018).

 The Raven Progressive Matrices (RPM) is a measure of gF.
 Raven (1936) initially wanted to develop a test that would allow the researchers to interpret it without any social barriers, as compared to the criticisms of other standardized intelligence tests.
 In 1988, it was updated and became the Raven’s Advanced Progressive Matrices (APM) (Bors & Stokes, 1998).
 The participant is presented with several images that represent a complex pattern, and they must pick one of six or eight options that would complete the sequence.
 The images in the matrix may be rotated, flipped, or change in size.
-The APM consists of two sets.
+The APM consists of two sets compared to the original RPM which had five sets.
 Set one has 12 items and is generally used as practice for the participant.
 Set two has 36 items that is more difficult than set one.
 The participant is scored by how many of their answers were correct.
 These raw scores are then compared to percentiles based on the participants age.
 Researchers can also choose to use a time restriction, five minutes for Set one or forty minutes for Set two (Bors, & Stokes, 1998).
 The time restricts could be used as an assessment of intellectual efficiency, without the time restrictions it can be used to evaluate clear thinking.

-Conway (2002) presented a latent variable analysis between working memory, gF, STM, and processing speed.
+To evaluate the relations in these tasks, Conway and colleagues (2002), presented a latent variable analysis between working memory, gF, STM, and processing speed.
 In their study, they had participants complete multiple simple and complex tasks including the OSPAN, RSPAN, and APM.
 They found that working memory and gF were strongly correlated, and that working memory and STM were strongly correlated, but gF was not linked to STM.
 The authors suggest that since working memory is correlated with STM and gF is not, that working memory and gF are different constructs that need different ways of being tested.

 Expertise